mobxjs/mobx/docs/refguide/computed-decorator.md

 })
 ```

-Though this restriction is confusing and contradictory Computeds can be altered to work in a direct access manner with some of the following methods...
+Though this restriction is confusing and contradictory.
+Computeds can be altered to work in a direct access manner with some of the following methods...

 ### Computed memoization with reactions